mets18/ETL-Project/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "# BONUS - To be updated \n",
-    "\n",
     "## APP Development \n",
     "\n",
-    "A web application was created to allow for searches using available home median home price range and category of schools (Elementary, Middle and/or High School).
-The report lists out the best ranked schcools/districts meeting the requirements.\n", "\n"
+    "A web application was created to allow for searches by Town.\n", "\n",
-   ]
+    "This would list the highest ranked school for each school type  and Listings for the town.\n", "\n",
+    "Url is provided via the app for further analysis.\n" ]
   },
   {